Different kinds of government student loans are available, so understand what's involved.

 Thoroughly check out the truck driver training school before you apply for any loans to attend.

 Visit the school, including the classroom and range where you will be receiving your instruction.

 Make sure that the school has the proper accreditation.

 (Unfortunately, some instructors may hang out a shingle to teach students how to drive a truck and don't have the proper credentials or safeguards in place.)

 In the course of checking out the school, we recommend that you get an itemized list of all your costs, including but not limited to:

 Don't under any circumstances take on a federal student loan or other government student loan to start truck driver training school if there is no way that you'll be hired to drive a truck.

-We summarized the rude awakening that a couple of our fellow truck driver training school student drivers had after beginning training.
 One had to take care of an old unpaid ticket; another had an MVR with lots of violations (an automatic disqualifier)!